V415 Carinae

 V415 Carinae, also known as HR 2554 and A Carinae, is an eclipsing spectroscopic binary of the Algol type in the constellation of Carina whose apparent visual magnitude varies by 0.06 magnitude and is approximately 4.39 at maximum brightness.
 It is easily visible to the naked eye of a person far from brightly-lit urban ares.
 Its primary is a G-type bright giant star and its secondary is an A-type main-sequence star.
 It is approximately 553 light-years from Earth.

+It had the bayer designation B Puppis by Nicolas Louis de Lacaille before Benjamin Gould included it in Carina and redesignated as such.

 HR 2554 A

 The primary component, HR 2554 A, is a yellow G-type bright giant with a mean apparent magnitude of +4.4.

 HR 2554 B

 The secondary component, HR 2554 B, is a white A-type main-sequence dwarf, about three magnitudes fainter than the primary.